Let Us Be Renewed

 And in our choosing life, over and over again, we too have a hand in our own creation stories.
 We recreate ourselves with our own breath, just as God breathed life into us and created us with His word.
 With our whispered prayers for how we wish ourselves to be, may we enter this Rosh Hashanah not as who we were, but as who we are becoming.

 Newly formed.
 Full of promise.
-And ready to choose life.

 Share this article: